-7.7 ALBUQUERQUE SCHOOL OF EXCELLENCE ONLINE DATABASE
+7.6 ALBUQUERQUE SCHOOL OF EXCELLENCE ONLINE DATABASE

-ASE offers parents and students access to grades, homework, test scores, and schedules from their home computer through the use of a password to connect to the school database.
-Students and parents should check the database frequently to keep updated on grades and conduct in each class.
+ASE offers parents and students access to grades, homework, test scores, and schedules from their home computer through the use of a password to connect to PowerSchool.
+Students and parents should check PowerSchool frequently to keep updated on grades and conduct in each class.

-7.8 PROGRESS REPORTS
+7.7 PROGRESS REPORTS

-Progress reports and report cards are sent out every 5 or 9 weeks, respectively.
-Progress reports are handed out specifically for students and parents to see how students are doing in their classes.
+Progress reports will be sent out weekly through the DeansList platform and report cards are sent out every quarter.
+Progress reports are sent out specifically for students and parents to see how students are doing in their classes.
 Progress reports should be used to determine which tutorials students should be attending.

-7.9 TUTORIALS/OFFICE HOURS
+7.8 TUTORIALS/OFFICE HOURS